Thebloodraccoon/spring-core/README.md

-Simple product web app with spring boot
+Simple product web app with spring boot and basic security